Andy4495/NewhavenOLED/README.md

     setCursor(col, row)

 Sets the cursor to the position specified by (col,row).
 This is where the next character will be written when using `write(c)`.
 If the cursor position is outside the bounds of the display, then this method has no effect.

+    write(c)

+Writes the single character `c` at the current cursor position and advances the cursor to the next position (wrapping the end of line or to the top of display as needed).

     write(col, row, c)

 Writes character `c` to position (col,row) on the display without changing any other characters on the display.
 Advances cursor to next position (wrapping at the end of a line if needed).
 If the cursor position is outside the bounds of the display, then this method has no effect.

     write(s)